This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Toxicity

-Thought to be in the category of Lower Concern, however may pose health risks (see note)
+Previously thought to be in the category of Lower Concern, however may pose health risks (refer to note)

-May metabolize to a carcinogenic chemical and also cause methemoglobinemia.
-See Monona Rossol's work for more.
+May metabolize to a carcinogen.
+May cause methemoglobinemia.
+Refer to Monona Rossol's work for more.

 Dry Time